-If you need to know whether or not tofu is a vegetable, the quick answer is no, tofu is not a vegetable, but hold on, wait up, that's not really the answer you were looking for.
+If you need to know whether or not tofu is a vegetable, the quick answer is no, tofu is not a vegetable.
+But hold on, wait up, that's not really the answer you were looking for, was it?
 Most people who are wondering whether or not tofu is a vegetable are really wanting to know something else, for example: Can vegetarians eat tofu?
 What exactly, is tofu?
 Keep reading to find out.

 Vegetarians eat plenty of foods which are not vegetables.
 Bread, for example, is not a vegetable, and neither is rice, pasta, noodles, or sugar, for that matter, but these are all vegetarian foods.
 Vegetarians don't eat meat, that is, the flesh and muscle of dead animals, but by definition, everything else is fair game, including fruits, grains, beans, milk and dairy products, and yes, vegetables and also tofu!

 Whether or not tofu is a vegetable, it certainly isn't a food that vegetarians would avoid, because it isn't an animal, and, because it doesn't contain anything in it that even came from an animal (such as milk, dairy, or eggs), it's also safe for vegans to eat.